-17. For the reasons noted in the first follow-up report (non OEM status of the BOJ Guidance Notes and FSC Guidelines and no specific provision that the findings in any event be kept to assist competent authorities and auditors) the Examiners' recommendation has still not been met.
+15. The recommendation still remains outstanding for the reasons noted in the previous follow-up reports (non OEM status of the BOJ Guidance Notes and of the FSC Guidelines and the fact that no specific provision that the findings in any event be kept to assist competent authorities and auditors.).